Associate Professor of English

 Hardest class I took in college:

-I decided to take Latin my senior year of college and never felt quite sure that I knew what I was doing.
+I decided to take Latin my senior year of college and enjoyed it yet never felt quite sure that I knew what I was doing.
 I suppose I could blame it on the fact that Latin isn't a language that is used conversationally, but it was probably just me.
 Unsurprisingly, I've forgotten much of my Latin.

 Most enjoyable classes I took in college:

 Too many to mention!
 But my freshman year I took two courses on the Middle Ages that exposed me to all sorts of strange and interesting ways in which medieval people looked at the world.
 Those classes affected me in lasting ways by raising my curiosity and illustrating how necessary it is to check our own assumptions at the door if we wish to understand the past (and other people in general).